Delft: Education

 Delft University of Technology (TU Delft) is one of four universities of technology in the Netherlands.
 It was founded as an academy for civil engineering in 1842 by King William II.
-As of 2022, well over 27,000 students are enrolled.
+As of December 2025, 26,502 students were enrolled.

 The UNESCO-IHE Institute for Water Education, providing postgraduate education for people from developing countries, draws on the strong tradition in water management and hydraulic engineering of the Delft university.

 The Hague University of Applied Sciences has a building on the Delft University of Technology campus.
 It opened in 2009 and offers several bachelor's degrees for the Faculty of Technology, Innovation & Society.

 Inholland University of Applied Sciences also has a building on the Delft University of Technology campus.
 Several bachelor's degrees for the Agri, Food & Life Sciences faculty and the Engineering, Design and Computing faculty are being taught at the Delft campus.

 Economy

-In the local economic field, essential elements are: